Rhea Seehorn as 'Carol' in Pluribus

 Release date: 26 March 2025

 As we all know, it’s not quite that simple, and the suits quickly remind him that while making art is all well and good, people need to be paid.
-The stress of this begins wearing on Remick, as he comes to grips with whether the top job is really for him.
+The stress of this begins to wear on Remick, as he comes to grips with whether the top job is really for him.

 If that sounds bleak, remember that this is a Seth Rogan comedy—you’re still going to get your one-liners and self-deprecating humour, just with the added benefit of a wry look at complications of the modern film industry.

-6. Your Friends & Neighbours
+8. Your Friends & Neighbours

 Rotten Tomatoes rating: 81%